divvjson/Lyriquiz/README.md

 4. Clone this repo `git clone https://github.com/davidnjohansson/Lyriquiz.git`

+5. `cd Lyriquiz/Server/Lyriquiz/Helpers` open `KeysExample.cs` and enter your API-keys and rename the file to `Keys.cs`

-5. Cd into Lyriquiz/Client and run `npm install`.
+6. `cd Lyriquiz/Client` and run `npm install`.

-6. 🥁🥁🥁 D R U M R O L L 🥁🥁🥁
+7. 🥁🥁🥁 D R U M R O L L 🥁🥁🥁

-7. 👏👍🤙🏅🎉🏆 Viola!
+8. 👏👍🤙🏅🎉🏆 Viola!
 Everything should now be prepared to run.
 Good job! 🏆🎉🏅🤙👍👏

 ## How to run Lyriquiz